Ecwid/ecwid-api-docs/includes/_payment_api.md

 id | number | Order item ID.
 Can be used to address the item in the order, e.g. to manage ordered items. productId | number | Store product ID categoryId |  number  | ID of category this product was added to cart from.
-If the product was added to cart from API or Search page, `categoryID` will return `-1` price | number | Price of ordered item in the cart productPrice | number | Basic product price without options markups, wholesale discounts etc. weight |  number | Product weight sku | string | Product SKU.
+If the product was added to cart from API or Search page, `categoryID` will return `-1` price | number | Price of ordered item in the cart including product options and variations.
+Excludes discounts, taxes productPrice | number | Product price as set by merchant in Ecwid Control Panel including product variation pricing.
+Excludes product options markups, wholesale discounts etc. weight |  number | Product weight sku | string | Product SKU.
 If the chosen options match a variation, this will be a variation SKU. quantity |  number | Amount purchased